Willie Brown (politician): Urban planning and development

-Favoritism and patronage criticisms; FBI investigations
+Favoritism, patronage criticisms, and FBI investigations

 Allegations of political patronage followed Brown from the state legislature through his mayoralty.
-Former Los Angeles County GOP Assemblyman Paul Horcher, who voted in 1994 to keep Brown as Speaker, was reassigned to a position with a six-figure salary as head of San Francisco's solid waste management program.
+Former Los Angeles County GOP assemblyman Paul Horcher, who voted in 1994 to keep Brown as speaker, was reassigned to a position with a six-figure salary as head of San Francisco's solid waste management program.
 Brian Setencich was also appointed to a position by Brown.
 Both were hired as special assistants after losing their Assembly seats because they supported Brown.
-Former San Francisco Supervisor Bill Maher was also hired as a special assistant after campaigning for Brown in his first mayoral race.
+Former San Francisco supervisor Bill Maher was also hired as a special assistant after campaigning for Brown in his first mayoral race.
 Brown is also accused of favoritism to Carolyn Carpeneti, a philanthropic fundraiser with whom he had a child.
 In 1998 Brown arranged for Carpeneti to obtain a rent-free office in the city-owned Bill Graham Civic Auditorium.
 Between then and 2003, a period that included the birth of their daughter, Carpeneti was paid an estimated $2.33 million by nonprofit groups and political committees, though not all this money went directly to Carpeneti.

 Brown increased the city's special assistants payroll from $15.6 to $45.6 million between 1995 and 2001.
 Between April 29, and May 3, 2001, San Francisco Chronicle reporters Lance Williams and Chuck Finnie released a five-part story on Brown and his relations with city contractors, lobbyists, and city appointments and hires he had made during his mayoralty.
 The report concluded that there was an appearance of favoritism and conflicts of interest in the awarding of city contracts and development deals, a perception that large contracts had an undue influence on City Hall, and patronage with the hiring of campaign workers, contributors, legislative colleagues, and friends to government positions.